-The Planning Board presented, discussed, and accepted public comment on this Master Plan supplement at its duly-noticed public meeting of August 8, 2013.
+The Planning Board presented, discussed, and accepted public comment on this draft Master Plan supplement at its duly-noticed public meeting of November 12, 2009.
 Copies of the document were made available for review by the public at least 10 days prior to that meeting, and adequate notice of the meeting advising that the Highlands Element was on the agenda for discussion and public comment, was provided.

-This document is based on a model Highlands Element prepared and provided to Highlands municipalities by the New Jersey Highlands Water Protection and Planning Council.
-Modifications required to tailor it for application to the Township of Montville were provided by the individual indicated below.
+This document is based on a model Highlands Element prepared and provided to all Highlands municipalities by the New Jersey Highlands Water Protection and Planning Council.
+Modifications required to tailor it for application to the Borough of Oakland were provided by the individual indicated below.